Last updated on August 12th, 2023 by Jules Winnfield

 Personally for the K1500, I’m not sure of the shelf life yet because we just got it.
 My bet is it will last longer given its a commercial made coffee maker.
 Maybe 5-10 years.
 But I suspect it depends on how much you use your Keurig.
 So far it works really well.

-But if Keurig’s aren’t your thing and you still want a high quality pod based beverage, consider the rich foamy quality of a Nespresso machine or check out some of Breville’s best high quality coffee makers.
+But if Keurig’s aren’t your thing and you still want a high quality pod based beverage, consider the rich foamy quality of a Nespresso machine or check out some of the best high quality coffee makers from Breville.
 They even have coffee makers with internal tanks if you want fast coffee that is batched without a carafe.

 But overall, we love our Keurig K1500.
 It looks great on our counter top.
 It brews fast and HOT, and it tastes great.
 And the cherry on top is I don’t have to think about cleanup either.
 Just the way I like it!